A collection of cricket gear belonging to Australian players over five decades is held by the Museum.

 Fifty years of Australian cricket history

-'The baggy green cap which belonged to Greg Chappell is a first for the Museum,' Rowan said.
+On acquisition, curator Rowan Henderson said the collection substantially boosted the Museum's cricket holdings.
+'The baggy green cap which belonged to Greg Chappell is a first for the Museum,' Henderson said.

 'The baggy green has become a cultural icon.
 Less than 400 Australians have worn the national cap so they are relatively scarce and command high prices when they appear at auction.'